Lassejep/jmux/README.md

 - [x] Implement better input field in the TUI
 - [x] Fix keybinds for the TUI
 - [x] Tmux Plugin Manager support
+- [ ] Remove the presenter deactivate method
+- [ ] Add better tests for the curses presenter class
+- [ ] Add proper error handling to the TUI
 - [ ] Fix color scheme for the TUI
-- [ ] Add proper error handling to the TUI
 - [ ] Implement scrolling in the TUI
 - [ ] Fix bug where the program doesn't work if tmux indexing doesn't start at 1
 - [ ] Make panes remember their running processes and restart them when loading a session